mathialo/bython/README.md

-## quick intro
+## Quick intro
-Bython works by first translating bython-files (suggested file ending: .by) into python-files, and then using python to run them.
-You therefore need a working installation of python for bython to work.
+Bython works by first translating Bython-files (suggested file ending: .by) into Python-files, and then using Python to run them.
+You therefore need a working installation of Python for Bython to work.

-To run a bython program, simply type
+To run a Bython program, simply type

 	> bython source.by arg1 arg2 ...

 to run `source.by` with arg1, arg2, ... as command line arguments.
-If you want more details on how to run bython files (flags, etc), type
+If you want more details on how to run Bython files (flags, etc), type

 	> bython -h